ovgu-ailab/lgm2025/assignment5.md

 - What was your expected result before starting?
 - Did your experiments confirm your expectations or not?
 Did you make other observations besides your original hypothesis?
 - Do the "objective" measures like FID match up with your subjective impression of sample quality?

+Final note: There was unfortunately a bug in the `layers` code that caused the first normalization in each block to be unused.
+This has now been fixed, but this means that your old models will not work correctly anymore.
+_Do not_ use checkpoints from previous assignments for this assignment!